 There’s an old saying you’ve probably heard, something about a dog learning new tricks.
+This is a MYTH!
 You’re never too old to learn anything, especially how to swim.
-Need proof?
+Do you need proof?
 Marie Kelleher, who didn’t begin swimming until later in life, quickly made up for lost time setting 14 U.S. National age group records starting in her 80’s.
 In May of 2012, Marie became the oldest American to compete in a United States Masters Swimming competition.
 At that time, she was the only known centenarian to compete anywhere in the United States in the 100-meter freestyle.

 Health awareness has increased over the last few decades, which is great considering the close proximity Richmond is to the James River.
 It has been voted the “Best River City” which is a great motivation to make sure you can take full advantage of what it has to offer.
 Here are six more reasons you should take swimming lessons as an adult: